'Is it me you're looking for?'

 An unforgettable debut for Pakistan wicketkeeper Abdul Kadir, who was born today.
 Pitched in to open against Australia in Karachi in 1964-65, Kadir was run out for 95, after adding 249 for the first wicket with his fellow debutant Khalid Ibadulla.
 A long career looked assured, but instead Kadir only got three more Tests.
-The last two were as a specialist batsman, and in his final innings, against New Zealand in Auckland later that winter, he ground out a five-hour 58.
-In most countries, players aren't considered for Test cricket until they've reached manhood; Kadir's top-level career was over before he turned 21.
+The last two were as a specialist batter, and in his final innings, against New Zealand in Auckland later that winter, he ground out a five-hour 58.
+In most countries, players aren't considered for Test cricket until they have reached adulthood; Kadir's top-level career was over before he turned 21.

 Wicketkeeper James Kelly, born today, played 36 Tests for Australia between 1896 and 1905.
 Thirty-three of those were against England and on his first tour there, in 1896, he took 37 catches and effected 22 stumpings.
 On the 1899 tour there, he scored a battling 33 in Leeds after Australia had slipped to 39 for 5.
 He was never in the same league as Jack Blackham as a keeper but kept impressively to the fast Ernie Jones, Hugh Trumble, Jack Saunders, Monty Noble, Warwick Armstrong and Bill Howell on wickets that varied in pace from day to day.

 Birth of Chris Kuggeleijn, the New Zealand offspinner who is best remembered for one piece of fielding.
 His first significant act as a Test player, against India in Bangalore in 1988-89, was to take a slip catch to get rid of Arun Lal and make Richard Hadlee the highest wicket-taker in Tests.
-Kuggeleijn, whose middle name is Mary, was 32 when he made his debut, but bowling in India is a pretty thankless task for a spinner: he was given only 16.1 overs in his two Tests, and took just the one wicket.
+Kuggeleijn was 32 when he made his debut, but bowling in India is a pretty thankless task for a spinner: he was given only 16.1 overs in his two Tests, and took just the one wicket.